aliattia2/BeatCare/readme.md

 # Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change. any inquiries contact me directly by e-mail aliattia2@gmail.com
 # License
 MIT